JuliaParallel/Dagger.jl/README.md

 ## Distributing data

-ComputeFramework also allows one to distribute an object from the master process using a certain partition type.
+Dagger also allows one to distribute an object from the master process using a certain partition type.
 In the following example, we are distributing an array of size 1000x1000 with a block partition of 100x100 elements per block.

 ```julia